lasha-gzobava/gym_crm/README.md

 # Gym Training Management System

-A **Spring Boot**-based REST API for managing trainees, trainers, trainings, and user accounts.
+A **Spring**-based REST API for managing trainees, trainers, trainings, and user accounts.
 The system handles authentication, active status toggling, profile updates, and training schedules — all built on a secure and modular layered architecture.

 ---